Neighbourhood: Improvement

 Neighbourhoods have been the site of service delivery or "service interventions" in part as efforts to provide local, quality services, and to increase the degree of local control and ownership.
 Alfred Kahn, as early as the mid-1970s, described the "experience, theory and fads" of neighbourhood service delivery over the prior decade, including discussion of income transfers and poverty.
 Neighbourhoods, as a core aspect of community, also are the site of services for youth, including children with disabilities and coordinated approaches to low-income populations.
-While the term neighbourhood organisation is not as common in 2015, these organisations often are non-profit, sometimes grassroots or even core funded community development centres or branches.
+While the term neighbourhood organization is not as common in 2015, these organizations often are non-profit, sometimes grassroots or even core funded community development centres or branches.

 Community and economic development activists have pressured for reinvestment in local communities and neighbourhoods.
-In the early 2000s, Community Development Corporations, Rehabilitation Networks, Neighbourhood Development Corporations, and Economic Development organisations would work together to address the housing stock and the infrastructures of communities and neighbourhoods (e.g., community centres).
+In the early 2000s, Community Development Corporations, Rehabilitation Networks, Neighbourhood Development Corporations, and Economic Development organizations would work together to address the housing stock and the infrastructures of communities and neighbourhoods (e.g., community centres).
 Community and Economic Development may be understood in different ways, and may involve "faith-based" groups and congregations in cities.

 As a unit in urban design

-In the 1900s, Clarence Perry described the idea of a neighbourhood unit as a self-contained residential area within a city.
+In the early 1900s, Clarence Perry described the idea of a neighbourhood unit as a self-contained residential area within a city.
 The concept is still influential in New Urbanism.
 Practitioners seek to revive traditional sociability in planned suburban housing based on a set of principles.
 At the same time, the neighbourhood is a site of interventions to create Age-Friendly Cities and Communities (AFCC) as many older adults tend to have narrower life space.
 Urban design studies thus use neighbourhood as a unit of analysis.